-Just under one in five people among the Medicare population in the Parkview area are affected by depression.
+Just under one in five people in the Parkview area Medicare population are affected by depression.
 While depression may not be preventable, it is treatable.
-However, many of the affected do not have the means to seek or afford treatment, making intervention strategies complex for all affected populations
+However, many of the affected do not have the means to seek or afford treatment, making intervention strategies complex for all affected populations.

-Table 13: Depression in Medicare Population
+Table 11: Depression in Medicare Population